Don’t just Walk the Grounds – Experience Potter Park Zoo in all of its Splendor

 With the membership, it takes the pressure off and we can visit for a few minutes or all day.

 The Potter Park Zoo playground is outside of their grounds and can be accessed anytime for free!
 Park in their parking lot or walk/ride up on your bikes.

 4 Tips When you Visit Potter Park for a Day

 Let’s just say these times weren’t our favorite visits to the zoo but with little tweaks and a bit of planning, Potter Park Zoo trips are now high on our list of year-round fun.

 Here are 4 things that will help make your next trip to Potter Park Zoo less stressful, more fun, and a nice treat for your whole family:

-- Pack Snacks and Water.
 No matter the time of day or how many times we go to the Zoo – snacks are always a plus.
 Lots of walking means hungry tummies.
 The days I have snacks ready tend to be the most enjoyable trips.

-- Take a potty break as soon as you walk through the gate.
+Head to the bathroom as soon as you walk through the gate.
 Many times we’ve been far out by the moose exhibit and I’ll hear the dreaded phrase “I HAVE TO GO POTTY!”.
 Rushing back to the nearest bathroom can be avoided most times if we try to go first thing.

-- Bring a MINI-diaper (needs) bag: or mini-stroller with compartments.
+Grab your mini-diaper bag or mini-stroller with compartments.
 There’s nothing wrong with the big bags and big strollers (I love them!), but when you’re dealing with crowds and multiple kiddos it’s so much easier to be hands-free with little to tote around the grounds.

-- Bring Cash.
 If you want to feed the birds with a seed stick, sticks are $1 each or 6 for $5 and are cash only.
 As for the pony ride, launch trampoline, and camel rides – they recently changed from being cash only to now also accepting cards!